yearn/yearn-devdocs/docs/getting-started/guides/how-to-understand-strategies-descriptions.md

 # How to Understand Strategies Descriptions

-Navigating strategies descriptions at [yearn.watch↗](https://yearn.watch/) or [vaults.yearn.finance↗](https://vaults.yearn.finance/) may expose you to terms that you have never seen, this page contains a complete glossary on what each term means when used to describe strategies for yearn vaults.
+While reading the strategy descriptions at [yearn.watch↗](https://yearn.watch/) or [vaults.yearn.finance↗](https://vaults.yearn.finance/) you may come across unfamiliar terms.
+But do not fear, like a DeFi Duolingo, Yearn is here to help you navigate these strange semantic waters.
+So buckle in and let's learn the lingo of strategies.

-It complements our DeFi [Glossary↗](https://docs.yearn.finance/resources/defi-glossary) and it's more focused only on the words used by strategy descriptions and shorter explanations.
+This guide focuses primarily on strategy descriptions, but those thirsty for more DeFi jargon can see our broader [glossary↗](https://docs.yearn.finance/resources/defi-glossary).

 - Regular links navigate between the glossary.
 - Links marked with ↗ go to external websites.